nurikarahmadani/Mobile-Data-SQL-Project/README.md

 Data cleansing, data modeling, data visualization, and business analysis.

 ## 📈 Findings and Insights

-📱 Market Dominance: Apple and Samsung lead the market in terms of the number of mobile phone models released, followed by Xiaomi and Oppo.
+* **Market Dominance** : Apple and Samsung lead the market in terms of the number of mobile phone models released, followed by Xiaomi and Oppo.<br>
-💰 Price Segmentation:
-* Mid-range phones dominate with a market share of 52.9%.
-* High-end (27.7%) and low-end (15%) phones still hold significant market presence.
-* Ultra-premium models account for a small share (4.3%).
+* **Price Segmentation** : Mid-range phones dominate with a market share of 52.9%; High-end (27.7%) and low-end (15%) phones still hold significant market presence; Ultra-premium models account for a small share (4.3%).
-💸 Average Pricing:
-* Overall average price of phones is USD 581.53.
-- Highest price: USD 2,800  Lowest price: USD 79.
+* **Average Pricing** : Overall average price of phones is USD 581.53; Highest price is USD 2,800; and Lowest price is USD 79.

-🔍 Processor Brand Analysis:
-- Snapdragon and MediaTek are the most widely used processors.
-- Bionic (Apple) and Exynos (Samsung) dominate the premium segment.
+* **Processor Brand Analysis** : Snapdragon and MediaTek are the most widely used processors; Bionic (Apple) and Exynos (Samsung) dominate the premium segment.

-### Steps
-1. Database Preparation
-2. Data Cleaning: Handle missing values, correct data types.
-3. Exploratory Data Analysis (EDA): Descriptive statistics, data visualization.
-4. Dashboard Creation: Develop an interactive dashboard using Power BI.
-5. Insights and Recommendations: Summarize findings and provide actionable insights.

-### Tools and Techniques
-- Power BI
-- SQL (Microsoft SQL Server Management)
+* **Camera Resolution Trends** : Most common rear cameras: 50 MP and 48 MP; Most dominant front cameras: 32 MP and 16 MP; and High resolutions, such as 108 MP and 200 MP, are generally found in premium phones.
+* **Correlation Insight** : There is a strong correlation between camera specifications and phone prices.
+* **Overall Trends** : Since 2018, there has been a rise in the release of premium phones, driven by advancements in camera and processor specifications.

-### Report
+## 📊 Report
 [Click here to view the interactive report in Power BI](https://app.powerbi.com/links/EETYGq9Qwx?ctid=ba657883-8e76-43e4-8134-c0d580d5fdea&pbi_source=linkShare)

-### Report Preview
+## 🔍 Report Preview

 Price Analysis